 - Have a good time!

 Thanks so much for reading!
-I hope this helps as you attend the first live events since 2020.
+I hope this helps as you attend the first live events for 2023.
 Good luck, and have fun!